Jbleezy/BO1-Reimagined/README.md

 ## Mystery Box
 * Decreased time between uses from 3 seconds to 1.5 seconds
 * Decreased weapon pickup time from 12 seconds to 9 seconds
-* Flies up twice as high when moving
+* Box flies up higher when moving
 * Now plays an animation when spawning in (except for Fire Sale Mystery Boxes)
 * Instantly appears at its new location when moving instead of waiting 8 seconds
 * Wall weapons are in the Mystery Box on classic maps